eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 CHE_JDBC_MAX__WAIT__MILLIS=-1
 ```

-`postgres` will be resolved to PostgreSQL container IP if Che is launched with CLI (powered by Docker Compose).
+Hostname `postgres` will be resolved to PostgreSQL container IP if Che is launched with CLI (powered by Docker Compose).
 User profile information is directly retrieved from KeyCloak database.

 ## KeyCloak PostgreSQL